-5.1.
+- 5.1.
 The Annual Report has had contributions from key partners such as the ICB, Police, Health, Fire Brigade as well as colleagues internally in Adult Social Care.
 The MSAB Board reviewed and approved the final draft on 6 Dec 2023 and a previous draft was considered by the Strategic Safeguarding Group on 21 November 2023.
-The Annual Report will also be considered by the Healthier Communities Scrutiny on 24th January and any comments and feedback will be shared with the Chair of the Health and Wellbeing Board and Independent Chair for the Merton Safeguarding Adults Board.
+The Annual Report will also be considered by the Health and Wellbeing Board on 23 January 2024. - 5.2.
+Comment and feedback from Healthier Communities and Older People Scrutiny will be shared with the Chair of the Health and Wellbeing Board and Independent Chair for the Merton Safeguarding Adults Board.